bowrango/gigabug/content/posts/references.md

 ## GRAPE:  Design of NMR Pulse Sequences by Gradient Ascent Algorithms
 [35](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a7aadf83cb648c3cb2c593e5c7ab7b99b22f2a2b)
-- Original GRAPE paper, there are improvements somewhere.

 ## Construction of Energy Functions for Lattice Heteropolymer Models: A Case Study in Constraint Satisfaction Programming and Adiabatic Quantum Optimization
 [36](https://arxiv.org/pdf/1211.3422.pdf)
-- 2013 paper that recasts to linear-programming, maximum satisfiability, and pseudo-boolean optimization to leverage existing solvers.
-- I used some of these encoding techniques for my protein example at work.

 ## Solving Quantum Chemistry Problems with a D-Wave Quantum Annealer
 [37](https://arxiv.org/pdf/1811.05256.pdf)
-- I linked this 2019 paper on Twitter
-- "To the best of our knowledge, this is the first experimental study of quantum chemistry problems on quantum annealing devices".
-Wrong -- this is from 2019, whereas the above is from 2013.

 ## t|ket⟩: A Retargetable Compiler for NISQ Devices
 [38](https://arxiv.org/pdf/2003.10611.pdf)